What Are Today's Most Difficult IT Hires? - Slashdot

 . [jerrypournelle.com]

-From most of the jobs I see posted online (Score:4, Insightful)
+From most of the jobs I see posted online (Score:5, Insightful)

 The most difficult IT hires are the dev/admin/whatever with 20 years of experience willing to work for minimum wage.
 Woe is the poor cheap-ass employer.